-In terms of understanding engagement in hoax challenges, the panel made a distinction between the small group of potentially vulnerable children and young people for whom hoax challenges may reduce barriers to engaging in self-harming ideation or behaviours - and the much larger group of those who may be impacted by being exposed to a distressing and scary idea.
+In terms of understanding engagement in hoax challenges, the panel made a distinction between the

+13El Asam, A. & Katz, A.(2018) 'Vulnerable Young People and Their Experience of Online Risks', Human-Computer Interaction, February 2018, Taylor & Francis small group of potentially vulnerable children and young people for whom hoax challenges may reduce barriers to engaging in self-harming ideation or behaviors - and the much larger group of those who may be impacted by being exposed to a distressing and scary idea.